-

 How, if at all, are collective agreements relevant to the termination of employment?

 Other than the statutory requirements, the parties decide what is included in the collective agreement (unless the Authority is requested to, and agrees to, fix the terms of collective agreement in the event that bargaining has broken down).
-A collective agreement will usually contain a provision that includes the process to be followed prior to the termination of employment.
+A collective agreement will often contain provisions that include the process to be followed prior to the termination of employment.
+This process may be over and above the minimum requirements for a fair process that an employer would be required to follow under the Employment Relations Act 2000.

 There are no additional statutory protections or statutory requirements relating to termination where this takes place under a collective agreement.